 Second misconception is the thinking that taking medication would completely cure you.
 That is just nowhere near true.
 I was hesitant to go off medication, because I was not sure how bad I was at the time.
 Now though, I’m living only through with therapy and occasional help from quetiapine to sleep.

-Doctors are often hesitant to completely cut off patients from drugs, since they can’t be sure they would go into a relapse.
+Doctors are often hesitant to completely cut off patients from drugs, since they can’t be sure they would not go into a relapse.
 The thought process is usually set around the idea of controlling and preventing relapses than a cure.
-But ultimately, the decision to go off drugs are up to the individual, and I think most doctors, psychiatrist of psychologist, would continue supporting the patients through those choices.
+But ultimately, the decision to go off drugs are up to the individual, and I think most doctors, psychiatrists or psychologists, would continue supporting the patients through those choices.

 And third and last, just because you are taking medications or not taking medications, doesn’t mean you’ll get better.
 At the end of the day, mental illness is a very personal battle, and medications can only help alleviate or lessen some of the damage.